 Truth be told, I am not a huge fan of smoked duck.
 Still I have never eaten anything quite like this croissant-encased sausage.
 Because it has been rolled out in ribbons, the dough remains crunchy throughout: it explodes in the mouth in a burst of buttery crispiness which offers the perfect counterpoint to the slightly dry sausage.
 It probably wouldn’t work the same way with pork.

 Now if you think this is slow food (and it would be hard to argue that it isn’t), wait and see what goes into the making of the kouign-amann.

-bakery's blog, a kouign-amann is "essentially pastry dough layered with butter and sugar which caramelizes as it bakes."
+As described on the bakery’s blog, a kouign-amann is “essentially pastry dough layered with butter and sugar which caramelizes as it bakes.”
 William is a firm believer in the triangle principle: each product needs one structure and two flavors.
 More than two flavors and you lose the storyline.
 Less than two and there is no story unless the main ingredient is stellar.
 The kouign-amann is perilously close to being an one-ingredient product: butter takes center stage both in the dough and in the filling.
 Being the star, it needs to perform flawlessly and to carry maximum flavor.

 The bakery tried different commercial brands.
 None was up to the challenge.
 William approached local butter people.
 Nobody was interested in culturing butter for him.
 As a kid, he had made butter on his grandmother’s farm, so he ordered cream from a local dairy farm and tried his hand at it again.
 The butter came out wet and tasteless: the cream wasn’t rich enough.
 He tried a few other local farms: “Their cream was like milk, I couldn’t make butter with it.”
 Not easily deterred, he kept looking.
 When he heard that an Oregon farmer was keeping one hundred Jersey cows in Southeastern Washington, he knew he had finally hit the jackpot.